Table of Contents

 The prokaryotic DNA is smaller and circular and is found in the cytoplasm.
 The DNA is naked and is not surrounded by proteins.
 The genome is compact and contains repetitive DNA without any introns.

-Eukaryotic DNA are large and linear, present inside the nucleus.
+Eukaryotic DNA is large and linear, present inside the nucleus.
 It is bound to histone proteins.
-A large amount of repetitive DNA are found in the genome.
+A large amount of repetitive DNA is found in the genome.
 The eukaryotic DNA also contains introns.

 Also Read: Difference between Exons and Introns

 Stay tuned with BYJU’S to learn more about the difference between prokaryotic and eukaryotic DNA, and other related topics at BYJU’S Biology.

 Discover more interesting topics: